 It depends.
 About half of my clients come for just a few months or for several months for support through a difficult time, to focus on a specific concern, or until they feel they are bouncing back or forward.

 A few attend counseling for a handful of sessions and feel they have benefitted enough to complete or pause the therapy process.
-A tune up.
-This is considered shorter term counseling.
+This is considered short term counseling.
 I am happy to work on a short term basis when it’s appropriate.

 Some clients or couples may attend counseling for a couple of years as they continue to benefit from on-going or intermittent counseling.

 Others use therapy for a period of time, take a break, and return when they are ready, something comes up, they need to do more work or for a few booster sessions.